Nordstrom/diskpart-cookbook/README.md

 - :fs: The type of file system (default is :ntfs)
 - :letter: The drive letter to use
 - :sleep: The amount of time to sleep after executing command (default is 1)
+- :size: The size in Mb the partition will have (default is 1)